 A Time for Change

-From the advent of modern steel-making and new forms of communication like the telegraph to the election of the first African American president, you will explore change and evolution in politics (role of government, gender, race), culture (music and art), and technology and examine how the U.S. developed as the nation it is today.
-This course is a bird’s eye view of major political, cultural, social, scientific, and technological changes that have affected the nation and the world at large.
+From the advent of modern steel-making and new forms of communication like the telegraph to the election of the first African American president, students will explore change and evolution in politics (role of government, gender, race), culture (music and art), economics and technology and examine how the U.S. developed as the nation it is today.
+This course provides students a bird’s eye view of American society through the lens of significant events in the 20th and 21st centuries that have affected and continue to challenge the nation and the world.

 When you think of empires, which ones do you think of and why?
 Are empires only nation-states?
 Students will explore the characteristics that make up an empire and how they are sustained with or without war.
 How are people affected by the rise and fall of empires?
 What are the political, economic, social, and environmental impacts of their rise and fall?
 In this course, students will examine the different shapes of imperialism, the legacy of empires, decolonization efforts, resistance movements, and the paths towards independence.